aldrichvalentino/2024-sp-dl-final-project/muzero/README.md

 # Muzero for Enduro

-This project is based on modifications of [Reinforcement Learning and Games Lab, Institute of Information Science, Academia Sinica]'s [minizero](https://github.com/rlglab/minizero/tree/main?tab=readme-ov-file).
+This project is based on modifications of [minizero](https://github.com/rlglab/minizero/tree/main?tab=readme-ov-file) from Reinforcement Learning and Games Lab, Institute of Information Science, Academia Sinica

 ## Modifications
 - Adjust container scripts to be compatible with WSL